Skip to main content

 The relationship between the delivery method and potential risk is a cornerstone of pharmacological science.
 Injectable testosterone creates a dynamic environment that is fundamentally different from the more stable serum levels achieved with transdermal gels or subcutaneous pellets.

-One case-crossover study provided compelling evidence in this domain, suggesting that for an older population, the risk of was significantly increased in the immediate post-injection period.
+One case-crossover study provided compelling evidence in this domain, suggesting that for an older population, the risk of adverse cardiovascular events was significantly increased in the immediate post-injection period.
 This finding supports the hypothesis that the rapid rise in testosterone concentration, rather than the sustained presence of the hormone, may act as a trigger for acute events in susceptible individuals.

 The physiological mechanisms that could underpin such a phenomenon are multifaceted.
 A rapid increase in testosterone could acutely influence platelet aggregation, endothelial function, or coronary artery tone.
 For an individual with pre-existing, non-calcified coronary artery plaque, even a minor, transient shift in these parameters could theoretically precipitate a plaque rupture or a thrombotic event.